SammehFFXI/FFXIAddons/React/README.md

 React:

-React is a plugin to react to different situations.
+React is an addon to react to different situations.
+Think of it as the ultimate gear-swap sidekick on the reverse (Instead of you taking actions Gearswap acts on, you're watching for others to perform commands that you react to.)

 React can react to the following events
  * <Actor> begins casting <action>
  * <Actor> readies <action>
  * <Actor> finishes casting <action>
- * <Actor> finishes ready move.
+ * <Actor> finishes ready >move>.

+**** Note: 1hrs have no 'readying' - so you can only react to a 'Complete'

 To create an action:
  //react add "Actor" "Action" Ready "Reaction"  -- during readies phase